 At The Vet's

-Arriving with your cat to the vet, you want to keep your cat as calm as possible and try to minimize any traumatic effect.
-Here are a few tips –
+Arriving with your cat at the vet, you want to keep your cat as calm as possible and try to minimize any traumatic effects.
+Here are a few tips:

 - Keep the cat covered with the cloth while in the waiting room to help reduce the stress and minimize the odors/noise she will encounter there.

 - I always carry a can of spray cheese with me.
 The vet uses this cheese to give my cats a treat or two so they don't view him as the enemy.
 I always wear an older long-sleeved shirt over my clothes, because most cats stress shed enough to sculpt out three cats during a vet exam.

 By following the above tips, you will allow your cat to be as relaxed as possible under the circumstances, and show her that fearing the carrier is unnecessary.

 I have a total of six carriers in my home at all times, all with the doors off and nice padding inside, and most of the time you can find one or more of my crew inside catching naps.